bozso/orb_prop/README.md

 inital conditions x, y, z, vx, vy, vz separated by spaces

 ## Currently working on:
-* a document that explains how the gravitational acceleration can be derived from the series expansion of the gravitational potential
+* gravitational acceleration determined from numerical derivation of the potential

-* implementation of the gravitational acceleration, that is derived from the series expansion, in the script files
+## History
+* 2015-10-29: Added gt_ics.m script that takes an orbital element set and extracts the inital conditions from it (positin and velicity vector)